Shared Memory Object filesystem

 QNX SDP8.0System ArchitectureDeveloperUser

-Every QNX OS system also provides a simple RAM-based filesystem that allows read/write files to be placed under /dev/shmem.
+Every QNX OS system provides a simple Shared Memory Object filesystem that allows read/write files to be placed under /dev/shmem.

 Note:

-Note that /dev/shmem isn't actually a filesystem.
+This filesystem isn't a full-featured filesystem.
 It's a window onto the shared memory names that happens to have some filesystem-like characteristics.

-The filesystem comes for free with procnto and doesn't require any setup.
-You can simply create files under /dev/shmem and grow them to any size (depending on RAM resources).
+This filesystem doesn't require any setup—you can simply create files under /dev/shmem and grow them to any size (depending on shared memory resources).

-In order to minimize the size of the RAM filesystem code inside the process manager, this filesystem specifically doesn't include big filesystem features such as file locking and directory creation.
+In order to minimize the size of the Shared Memory Object filesystem code inside the process manager (procnto), this filesystem doesn't include features such as file locking and directory creation.
+For more information, see the Features not included note in the QNX OS User's Guide.

 Page updated: